Create a Website Account - Manage notification subscriptions, save form progress and more.

 No. A long form birth certificate can only be obtained through the Indiana State Department of Health (ISDH).

-No. Should you need an Apostille seal to prove dual citizenship or international verification you need to contact the Indiana State Department of Health (ISDH) at 317-233-2700.
+No. East Chicago Health Department only issues the local level short version certificates.
+Should you need an Apostille seal to prove dual citizenship or international verification you need to contact the Indiana State Department of Health (ISDH) at 317-233-2700 or 1-800-382-9480.
 The procedure will include requesting the long form birth certificate from the ISDH to then send to the secretary of state for the seal.

 Only if you were born in East Chicago, Indiana.
 If you are purchasing a certificate for yourself, you will need your valid driver’s license or valid state ID.
 If you do not have valid ID please refer to which documents you will need.